mwfj/CMU_15213_CSAPP3E_Lab/IO_And_FileSystem/README.md

   To kernel, there no difference between text and binary files.

 + A ***directory*** is a file consisting of an array of links, where each links maps a filename to a file, which may be another directory;
+  For the lower-level name of directory, it contains a list of (user-readable name, lower-level name) pairs.
+  **Each entry in a directory refers either files or other directories.**

   Each directories contains at least two entries: